Algorithms for group isomorphism via group extensions and cohomology: Preliminaries for the algorithms

-\paragraph{Useful algorithms.} We shall need two known algorithmic results, which were also useful for previous results on group isomorphism such as \cite{BCGQ,QST11}.
+\paragraph{Useful algorithms.} We shall need some known algorithmic results.
 Recall that in permutation group algorithms (see \cite{Luk93,seressbook}), a coset $P\sigma\subseteq S_n$ is represented by a set of generators for $P\leq S_n$ and a coset representative $\sigma$.
 A particularly relevant problem on permutation groups is the \cosetint problem: given two cosets of subgroups of $\sym(A)$, find their intersection. \GrI can be Karp-reduced to \cosetint \cite{luks-bounded}.
-The \cosetint problem for permutation groups of degree $n$ can be solved in $\exp({\tilde{O}}(\sqrt{n}))$ time \cite{Bab83} (see also \cite{Bab10, BKL83}), while a relatively easier singly exponential ($\exp(O(n))$) algorithm has been obtained by Luks \cite{Luk99}.
-Algorithms over finite-dimensional algebras have been considered in \eg\ \cite{CIK97,BL08}.
-Over finite fields, polynomial-time algorithms for isomorphism testing and \modcyc are devised in \cite{CIK97}.
+The \cosetint problem for permutation groups of degree $n$ can be solved in quasi-polynomial ($\exp((\log n)^{O(1)})$) time \cite{Bab16}, while a relatively easier singly exponential ($\exp(O(n))$) algorithm has been obtained by Luks \cite{Luk99}.
+Algorithms over finite-dimensional algebras have been considered in, \eg, \cite{CIK97,BL08,IKS10}.
+In particular, over finite fields, polynomial-time algorithms for \modiso and \modcyc are first shown in \cite{CIK97}.

 A linear code of length $n$ is a linear subspace $V \leq \F^n$, represented by a $d\times n$ matrix where $d = \dim(V)$, and the rows form a linear basis of $V$. $S_n$ acts on a linear code by permuting the coordinates (that is the columns of the matrices).
 Two linear codes $V, U\leq \F^n$ are equivalent if there exists a permutation $\sigma\in S_n$ such that $V^\sigma=U$ as linear subspaces.
-Such a $\sigma$ is called an equivalence between $V$ and $U$, and the set of all equivalences, denoted as $\CodeEq(V, U)$ is either empty or a coset in $S_n$.
+Such a $\sigma$ is called an equivalence between $V$ and $U$, and the set of all equivalences, denoted by $\CodeEq(V, U)$ is either empty or a coset in $S_n$.
 This problem is \GrI-hard in general \cite{PR97} while Babai presents a singly exponential time algorithm:

 \begin{theorem}[Babai, \cite{BabCode}, cf. \cite{BCGQ}] The set of equivalences of two linear codes of length $n$ (over any field) given by generator matrices can be found in $(2 + o(1))^{n}$ time, assuming field operations at unit cost. \end{theorem}